A man looking frustrated, illustrating how ADHD medication feels ineffective ADHD medication near me.

 Yes, significantly.
 Estrogen helps the brain use dopamine, while progesterone can make ADHD symptoms feel worse.
 Many women find their medication feels completely ineffective during the luteal phase (the week before their period) because dropping estrogen levels mean there is less “natural” dopamine for the medication to work with.

 Medical Disclaimer: The information provided in this article is for educational purposes only and does not establish a doctor-patient relationship.
-While Dr. Osuntokun is a board-certified psychiatrist, this content is not a substitute for professional medical advice, diagnosis, or treatment.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
-If you believe you are experiencing a medical emergency, please call 911 or go to the nearest emergency room immediately.
+This content was medically reviewed by Olaniyi Osuntokun, MD, a board-certified psychiatrist.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Never disregard professional medical advice or delay seeking it because of something you have read on this website.
+If you believe you are experiencing a medical emergency, call 911 or go to the nearest emergency room immediately.

 Related Articles